High Protein Burger Recipe

 Speaking of Weight Loss & Being a Busy Parent

-We recently finished beta-testing an Intensive Fat Loss program with some busy moms and dads.
+We finished beta-testing an Intensive Fat Loss program with some busy moms and dads.
 Now it's open to you if you're interested in achieving the same type of results our testers got.

 In 8 weeks, they averaged 8 pounds of weight loss — likely more total fat than that was lost as body composition changed through fat loss and increased lean mass (aka toning up).
 They also lost an average of 4 total inches per person, with 2 of those inches coming from the waist.